 Exception Handling in Tasks

-Exception handling can be somewhat complicated.
-Exceptions in Tasks do not immediately propagate to the main thread; instead, they are stored in the Task and must be caught using try-catch
+Exception handling can become somewhat complicated.
+Exceptions in Tasks do not propagate immediately to the main thread; instead, they remain stored in the Task and must be caught using try-catch

 blocks along with await